twosigma/git-meta/README.md

 Slim, attempts to maintain the following invariants:

-- Every visible sub-repository is set to the same local branch as the meta-repository.
+- Every open sub-repository is set to the same local branch as the meta-repository.

 ### Vocabulary

-*visibility* -- a visible repository is one that has been cloned locally, and to which slim operations (such as `branch`) will be applied.
-The visibility of a repository is changed through the `open` and `close` commands.
+*open* -- an open repository is one that has been cloned locally, and to which slim operations (such as `branch`) will be applied.
+A repository is opened with the `open` command.
+*closed* -- a closed repository is not available locally.
+A repository is closed with the `close` command.
 *sub-repository* -- one of the repositories included in a slim repository.
 *meta-repository* -- the containing repository managed by slim consisting of a submodule for each sub-repository